Arbury Road is a cycling and walking scheme aiming to improve links to schools and employment centres in Cambridge.

 CONSTRUCTION OF CYCLEWAYS FROM CAMPKIN ROAD TO NORTH CAMBRIDGE ACADEMY

 As with the previous works, the construction of the cycleway will involve moving utility services and diverting cables, the removal of kerbs and roadside verges, the construction of new cycle lanes and footways, as well as resurfacing the carriageway.
 New permanent traffic signals have been installed at the Campkin Road junction and include low level cycle signals on Arbury Road.
 Mansel Way has changed to a Give Way junction with no traffic signals.

 Works on Phase 2d between Campkin Road and North Cambridge Academy began in May 2019 to take advantage of the school holidays.
 These works include 2m wide cycleways with the cyclist-friendly Cambridge Kerb that are slightly raised above the road level.

 ARBURY COURT PLAY AREA HEDGE

 The Arbury Road cycleway works include widening the Play Area path to a 2.5m wide shared-use foot/cycleway.
 These works meant removing the hedge that ran along one side of the path.
 In a survey we asked residents in the area if they would like a replacement hedge similar to the one that was removed, or alternatively keep the new path without the hedge.
 A decision has now been taken to replace the hedge.

-You can view a copy of the landscape design for the Play Area (with hedge added) here.
+You can view a copy of the landscape design for the Play Area (with hedge added) in the Downloads section below.
 This design has been created by the Greater Cambridge Partnership landscape architect in collaboration with Cambridge City Council.